aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/2 - build-policy-constraint-constraint-template/index.en.md

-Also observe the OPA Audit Controller and Controller manager logs to see the webhook requests being issued by the Kubernetes API server.
+Additionally, check the Controller manager logs to see the webhook requests sent by the Kubernetes API server for validation and mutation, as well as the Audit logs to check for policy compliance on objects that already exist in the cluster.
 ::::expand{header="Check Output"}

 Controller Manager Logs